Last updated on November 12th, 2018 by Garrick Dee

 To put this in perspective, the Dyson DC44 in normal mode is rated at around 28 air watts so in essence this is nearly as powerful as a Dyson.

 It has a 4 foot flex hose that makes this one of the more versatile hand held vacuums in the market right now.

-This hose allows you to apply more pressure on upholstery, which is very helpful when cleaning pet hair and embedded dirt in carpet.
+The hose allows you to apply more pressure on upholstery – this is helpful when cleaning stuff like pet hair and dander.

 It comes with a total of 3 – crevice tool, brush/nozzle tool and a pet hair tool.